AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/add-a-data-context.md

 </Window>
 ```

 The arrangement of views and view models now has an additional data context; defined as a binding, that will allow the _Avalonia UI_ binder to locate the `ToDoList` property on the `ToDoListViewModel` object.
-This object has already been instantiated in code during app initialization.&#x20;
+This object has already been instantiated in code during app initialization.

 So here is the arrangement after the data context binding has been resolved: